yuanqidu/yuanqidu.github.io/_pages/about.md

   * AI for Science (Biology/Chemistry/Physics/Materials/Pharma/etc)

 **News!
 Follow me [@Twitter](https://twitter.com/YuanqiD)**
-* 9/22 Our Paper Graphein - a Python Library for Geometric Deep Learning and Network Analysis on Biomolecular Structures and Interaction Networks has been accepted in NeurIPS 2022 check out our [GitHub](https://github.com/a-r-j/graphein).
 * 7/22 [AI for Science: Progress and Promises](https://ai4sciencecommunity.github.io/) will be held again **in-person** with NeurIPS 2022!
 Looking forward to your excellent submissions!
 * 6/22 We are launching a new initiative *AI for Science 101* that aims to encourage knowledge-sharing and collection in AI for Science, find out [what we are doing and why we are doing](https://t.co/VAL6kuSqyY) and [read more](https://ai4science101.deepmodeling.com/en/latest/index.html)!
-* 5/22 Our paper Equivariant Graph Neural Networks with Complete Local Frames has been accepted in ICML 2022!
+* 5/22 Our paper [Equivariant Graph Neural Networks with Complete Local Frames](https://arxiv.org/pdf/2110.14811.pdf) has been accepted in ICML 2022!
 * 3/22 We have released a comprehensive survey on molecule design, [*MolGenSurvey: A Systematic Survey in Machine Learning Models for Molecule Design*](https://arxiv.org/pdf/2203.14500.pdf), welcome any comments or feedback!
 * 3/22 The sceond [*AI for Science* workshop](http://www.ai4science.net/icml22/) will be hosted together with ICML 2022 (hybrid), stay tuned for more information!
 * 3/22 We have recenlty been working on a new initiative, [*Learning on Graphs conference*](https://logconference.github.io/) along with a stellar list of advisory board members where we aim to advance graph machine learning as a community and emphasize on the review quality!
 Any thoughts are welcome!